chlorhexidine gluconate oral rinse (Peridex, Periogard)

-STORAGE: Chlorhexidine gluconate should be store at room temperature between 15 C to 30 C (59 F to 86 F).
+STORAGE: Chlorhexidine gluconate should be store at room temperature between 15 C to 30 C F (59 F to 86 F).

 PRESCRIBED FOR: Chlorhexidine is a commonly prescribed orally for treating gingivitis which causes redness, swelling, and bleeding of the gums.
 Its safety and efficacy has not been established for patients with acute necrotizing ulcerating gingivitis (ANUG).

-Patients must expectorate the chlorhexidine after rinsing and must not rinse their mouths with water or mouthwashes, brush their teeth, or eat immediately after using chlorhexidine.
+Individuals must expectorate the chlorhexidine after rinsing and must not rinse their mouths with water or mouthwashes, brush their teeth, or eat immediately after using chlorhexidine.